 Chronic back pain plagues millions of people nationwide, and sleeping on an uncomfortable bed only makes matters worse.
-Many have found that chiropractic treatments, along with finding the best mattress for back pain, are the two most effective ways to put an end to pesky pains.
+Many have found that physical therapy, chiropractic treatments, and finding the best mattress for back pain, are some of the most effective ways to put an end to pesky pains.
 Everybody’s most comfortable mattress is going to be different, but there are a few key things to look for when searching specifically for a bed to ease your discomfort.

 In this guide, we’ll discuss our Editors’ recommended mattresses for back pain relief and our tips for finding a high-quality, pain-relieving bed.